-At 11:00, the cheese market opens, and everyone is allowed to start with ‘handjeklap’.
-Around 12:00 the final price per kilo is decided.
+At 10:30, the cheese market slowly opens and at 11:00 everyone is allowed to start with ‘handjeklap’ and it ends at 13:00.
 On the Kerkplein (church square) visitors can make cheese and try the famous boerenkaas from the area (farmer cheese).

 There is a narrator who tells the audience everything that is happening in the cheese market.

 Important information about the cheese market in Woerden

-In 2019, the normal cheese markets in Woerden are every Saturday morning from the 4th of May until the 31st of August.
-It starts at 11:00 until 13:00 at Kerkplein (church square).
+The cheese markets in Woerden are held every Saturday morning from the 22nd of April until the 19th of August 2023.
+It starts at 11:00 until roughly 13:00 at Kerkplein (church square).

 The special day for grass cheese is on Saturday the 13th of May.
 The historic cheese market is on Saturday the 19th of August.

 How to get to Woerden cheese market from Amsterdam?

-As the Woerden cheese market is a perfect day trip from Amsterdam, it’s very easy to get from Amsterdam to Edam and its cheese market.
+As the Woerden cheese market is a perfect day trip from Amsterdam, it’s very easy to get from Amsterdam to Woerden and its cheese market.
 Take sprinter train from Amsterdam Centraal in the direction of Rotterdam Centraal.
 Get out at Woerden.
-From here it’s a small walk to the cheese market of Edam.
+From here it’s a small walk to the cheese market of Woerden.
 In total this will take you around 45 minutes.